 24.01.2019 – 25.01.2019

-The workshop will guide you through the following topics:
+Each case study will be presented and discussed to guide you through the following topics:

-- Non-clinical basis, including pharmacology, DMPK and Toxicology
+- 1. The non-clinical basis, including Pharmacology, DMPK and Toxicology

-- And finally the integration of the clinical outcome: reality check and refinement/lessons learned – has it worked?
+- 3. And finally, the integration of the clinical outcome: reality check and refinement/lessons learned – has it worked?

-This workshop will provide an excellent opportunity to foster a broader understanding of translational approaches and stimulate discussions how to implement these in early drug development including experts from regulatory agencies, industry, ethical review committees, academia and investigators.
+This workshop will provide an excellent opportunity to foster a broader understanding of translational approaches and is designed for participants from regulatory agencies, industry, ethical review committees, academia and for investigators.

 Over the last years, AGAH has been organising as series of workshops and discussion forums to address the events in Rennes and to contribute to the revision of the European FIH guideline.
-This upcoming workshop is in line with the earlier activities and will focus on how to implement translational approaches from a practical perspective for the purpose of designing early clinical trials and of assessing their adequacy and significance.
+This upcoming workshop is in line with these earlier activities.
+It will focus on how to implement translational approaches from a practical perspective to design early clinical trials and to assess their adequacy and significance.